tangosara/GameLauncher/README.md

 Currently, I have already built a **functional version** using Python, but the UI is very basic.
 My goal is to **rebuild this with a better interface** and possibly use a different programming language to enhance its design and functionality.

 ---
 ## 🎯 Current Features
-- ✅ **Game Management:** Add any game from your PC by specifying:
+-  **Game Management:** Add any game from your PC by specifying:
-  - The game's executable file (for direct launch)
+  - The game's executable file (for directly launching the game)
   - A mod launcher (if available)
   - The game directory (for easy file access)
+  - Add a tag/category (for easy sorting)
-- ✅ **Multiple Launch Options:** Click on a game to:
+-  **Multiple Launch Options:** Click on a game to:
   - Run the base game
   - Open the mod launcher
   - Open the game directory
+  - Edit name, directories, and tags
 📸 *(Screenshots of the current version will be added here)*

 ---